Android HAL – Recent Developments and Security Enhancements

 Security/privacy best practices for App development

-Here are a few security/privacy best practices by Android, that you can keep in mind while building a secure Android app.
+Here are a few security/privacy best practices by Android, that you can keep in mind while building a secure Android HAL and Android app.

 Store data safely: Minimize usage sensitive APIs and verify data from any external storage